Kalachuris of Tripuri: History

 Little is known about the earliest rulers of the dynasty, who find mentions in the inscriptional genealogies.
-The earliest extant inscriptions of the dynasty have been discovered at Chhoti Deori and Sagar.
+The earliest known inscriptions of the dynasty have been discovered at Chhoti Deori and Sagar.
 These inscriptions are from the reign of Shankaragana I, and have been dated to the 8th century CE.

 As Rashtrakuta and Pratihara feudatories

 The Karitalai inscription of Lakshmanaraja I (825-850 CE) eulogises a Rashtrakuta king (whose name is lost), and mentions the defeat of one Nagabhata (presumably the Gurjara-Pratihara king Nagabhata II).
 This suggests that during this time, the Kalachuris were subordinate to their southern neighbours - the Rashtrakuta emperors, and fought against their northern neighbours - the Pratihara emperors.
 They had multiple marital connections to the Rashtrakutas.
 However, by the time of Lakshmanaraja's son or grandson Kokalla I (r. c.
 850-890 CE), they had shifted their allegiance to the Pratiharas.

 Kokalla I appears to have been the first powerful ruler of the dynasty, as he finds regular mentions in the genealogies of the later Kalachuri rulers.
 According to the Ratnapura Kalachuri inscriptions, he had 18 sons, the eldest of whom succeeded him on the throne, while the others became provincial governors.
 The number 18 probably should not be taken literally in this context, as it was considered an auspicious number, and in this context, may have been used to indicate that Kokalla had many sons.
 The eldest son was presumably Shankaragana II, whom modern scholars identify with the person mentioned by the names "Prasiddha-dhavala", "Mugdha-tunga", and "Rana-vigraha" in various sources.
 Of the other sons, an unnamed prince became the progenitor of the Ratnapura branch.
 Other sons of Kokalla I included Arjuna, who is mentioned in Rashtrakuta inscriptions; and Valleka or Vallavati, who is known by his Gyaraspur inscription.